-One of the few things I haven't mastered over my many years as a chef is the art of making good fudge.
-I freely confess, therefore, that this fail safe recipe was perfected not by me, but by Carnation's very own domestic goddess.
+One of the few things I haven't mastered over my many years as a chef is an art of making good fudge.
+I freely confess, therefore, that this fail-safe recipe was perfected not by me but by Carnation's very own domestic goddess.
 She always makes me look good, believe me.

-- You will also need a greased and base lined 20cm (8) square cake tin
+- you will also need a 20cm (8") spring-form cake tin greased and base lined with baking parchment

 - Remove from the heat and beat the fudge by hand until thick and grainy (about 10 minutes).